markomanninen/creativepowerofthefloweroflife/part1/lineplane.md

 Chinese "Yin and Yang" -figure (on the left) is a beautiful geometrical symbol which contains the idea of opposite seeds.
 We can see a white seed on the black background and a black seed on the white background in a relationship that enables everlasting change and mutation.

 Not only two is apparent on a line, but also two points (A & B) and the relation between them, or one segment with two ends, are giving three "things" at once.
-Is this the reason why ancient arithmeticians didn't regard one and two as numbers at all, but rather said that three is the first real number?
+Is this the reason why ancient arithmeticians did not regard one and two as numbers at all, but rather said that three is the first real number?
 Subject, object, and the relation between them, they all are included simultaneously on the conscious act of the investigator.

 ### Triangle and square